Gluten free tea loaf

 Remove from the oven and allow to cool slightly before turning the loaf out of the tin and peeling off the greaseproof.

-Allow to cool.
-Slice, butter and enjoy!
+Allow to cool, then slice, butter and enjoy!

 A slice of gluten free tea loaf spread with Lurpak butter.